RGBtoHDMI Review - Part 1

 Step 3: Put the micro-SD card into the Pi Zero.
 The socket is not a spring-loaded type you get on some devices.
 If you are installing the RGBtoHDMI into the recommended plastic case, you might struggle to get it in there if you put the Micro-SD card in at this stage - the case has an opening for you to do this later.
 With a bit of jiggling, I was still able to get it to fit into the case with the SD card already installed.

 Step 5: Align the RGBtoHDMI (with optional buffer board attached) above the Pi Zero so that the Pi Zero's large GPIO pin block lines up with the pins on the underside of the RGBtoHDMI, and press down until all the pins are fully in.
-You should now a compact sandwich like you see in the image to the right.
+You should now have a compact sandwich like you see in the image to the right.

 One thing to note here is that I had previously put a tiny heatsink on top of the ARM chip on my Pi Zero, but when I put the hat on top it wouldn't fit, snagging on the top of the heatsink.
 You can get very low-profile heatinks that might work, but mine at just 5mm tall was too high.